 The State Strategic Growth Council is currently allocating \$60 million for community planning grants over a three year period.
 The Council is a cabinet-level committee tasked with improving air quality and transportation by assisting state and local entities in planning sustainable communities and meeting Assembly Bill 32 goals (AB32).
 The first grant cycle in 2010 awarded \$22 million across 44 California communities.
-The current grant cycle closed February 15, 2012 and the final cycle will be in 2013.
+The current grant cycle closed February 15, 2012 with a final cycle anticipated in 2013.
 The program does not require a local match, but does emphasize local commitment and collaboration across jurisdictions.
 The grant program includes the following three focus areas.